timothyb0912/blog/_posts/2022-01-29-Problems-areas-needs.md

 And it worked.
 That first yell---that first glimpse of success.
 A 270-degree skid in the parking lot, and I was set forever.
-Our fingers were bone-chilled but our hearts were warmed!
+Our fingers were bone-chilled, but our hearts were warmed!
 We would skid at will, on any surface, any time.

 <!-- What lesson did we learn?
 Why is it true? -->
-All of this was possible once we knew what success **felt** like, even if artificially induced.
+All this was possible once we knew what success **felt** like, even if artificially induced.
-Succeeding at easier versions of the problem (skidding on wet ground) helped us reach success on the standard version (skidding on dry ground).
+Succeeding at easier versions of a problem (skidding on wet ground) helped us reach success on the standard version (skidding on dry ground).
-This is a lesson we've been taught repeatedly, in differing contexts: mathematics [^1], bicycling, violin-playing, programming, etc.
+This is a lesson we've been taught repeatedly, in differing contexts: mathematics[^1], bicycling, violin-playing, programming, etc.
 We often progress rapidly when we give ourselves easy, intermediate versions of our main tasks, to succeed on.

+## The challenge

 <!-- How does this relate to today?
 Where can this lesson be applied? -->
 One area this truth applies is in our personal problem solving efforts.
 Young Tim, I'm particularly grateful for your motivated stance towards maintaining a handle on the problems we're facing.
-This includes your attempts to follow the suggestion from December's post: making a list of all of our problems.
+This includes your attempts to follow the suggestion from December's post: making a list of all our problems.
 By now, you've realized that this task is a large one.
-In fact, the task is so large as to be an obstacle.
+In fact, the task is so large it is an obstacle.
 Here, our earlier lesson can offer some help.

 <!-- What do I understand of Young Tim's feelings? -->